The Application for the Fulbright Scholar Program (Post-Doctoral) in the United States (NON-DEGREE)

 Factors to address in the project statement:

 Clearly define your objectives and the methodology you will employ.
 Indicate whether you will use interviews, library or archival research, or laboratory experiments to accomplish your project.
-Place your project in academic or professional context by referring to leading works by others on the topic if that information is available.
+Place your project in its academic or professional context by referring to leading works by others on the topic, if that information is available.
 Explain the significance of the project for the field and your own professional development.
-Explain why residence in the United States is necessary for accomplishment of the project.
-Comment, if applicable, on the adequacy or inadequacy of research facilities and library resources in your own country and on the need to use specific collections in the United States.
+Explain why residence in the United States is necessary to accomplish the project.
+Comment, if applicable, on the adequacy or inadequacy of research facilities and library resources in your own country, and on the need to use specific collections in the United States.
 Describe arrangements you have made for affiliation or collaboration.
 Secure a letter of invitation from a U.S. host institution testifying to the merits and feasibility of the proposal.
-Scholars who have studied previously in the United States should avoid seeking affiliation at their U.S. alma mater because candidates are encouraged to expand their contacts within the U.S. academic community.
+Scholars who have previously studied in the United States should avoid seeking affiliation at their U.S. alma mater, because candidates are encouraged to expand their contacts within the U.S. academic community.
 Discuss how your project can be completed within the time period you have available.
 Describe your competence in English if you are not a native speaker.
 Proficiency in English is required for research awards in the United States.
 Indicate how you will disseminate the results of your research both in the United States and in your home country.